christophersbarrett/mulberry-wiki/Creating-Custom-Components.md

-Mulberry exposes a simple API for creating custom components that you can use on your own page templates.
+Mulberry exposes a simple API for creating custom components that you can use on your own page definitions.
 This section explains how you might create a simple component for displaying a Twitter feed.

 To start, run the following command from your app directory: